 Heat pumps cool your home by separating heat from the indoor air and transferring it to the outdoors.
 Likewise, they can warm the interior living space by extracting heat from the outside air and transferring it to the inside air.

-They use the same amount of energy as central air conditioners and gas furnaces, and they’re just as easy and safe to use because they don’t use combustion fuel.
 In addition, these appliances must meet the same energy efficiency standards as a central air conditioner and operate on the same cooling principles.

 A heat pump and an air conditioner can cool if the SEER ratings are equal.